akazyti/rtcamp_assignment/README.md

 > Following As well is Done to  so that it don't clash with ERPNext or Frappe if Required

 HR can do Following Things
-1. CRUD on Candidate, Job Openeings and Applicants
+1. CRUD on Candidate, Job Openings and Applicants

 Candidate
 1. Read it's Own Information